-Changing V-belt drive components could result in unsafe operating conditions, which may cause personal injury or failure of the following components:
+Changing V-belt drive components could result in unsafe operating conditions which may cause personal injury or failure of the following components:

 - Fan shaft - Fan wheel - Bearings - V-belt - Motor - 1.
 Remove the protective coating from the end of the fan shaft using mineral spirits or another similar solvent.
 Check to ensure that the shaft is free of nicks and burrs. - 2.
 Check fan and motor shafts for parallel and angular alignment. - 3.
-Slide sheaves on shafts.
-Do not drive sheaves on as this may result in bearing damage. - 4.
-Align fan and motor sheaves with a laser, straight-edge or string, and tighten. - 5.
+Slide sheaves on shafts, Do not drive sheaves on as this may result in bearing damage. - 4.
+Align fan and motor sheaves with a straight edge or string, and tighten. - 5.
 Place belts over sheaves.
 Do not pry or force belts, as this could result in damage to the cords in the belts. - 6.
 Adjust the tension until the belts appear snug.
-Run the unit for a few minutes (refer to unit start-up section) and allow the belts to set properly.
+Run the unit for a few minutes (see section on Unit Start-Up) and allow the belts to seat properly.
 Refer to Greenheck's Product Application Guide "Measuring Belt Tension" for additional information.